JeromeSivadier/angular6-training-todo/README.md

 ### Build
 - Terminal > Run task > npm: build
 - build is available in folder dist/app-todo
+- Note: to build for production, edit the package.json to add `--prod` in the line `"build": "ng build --prod"`

 ### Try on development http server
 - /!\ Build before!